 The Nursing Loan is a federal loan program for students pursuing a degree in nursing.
 Consideration is based on completion of the Free Application for Federal Student Aid and admission to the Nursing School.
 It is a low-interest loan for undergraduate and graduate students with exceptional financial need.
 Loans of up to $5200 are made with government funds through Baylor's financial aid office, and Baylor acts as the lender.
 The interest rate is 5 percent.
 You are not responsible for paying the interest on the loan during in-school, grace, and deferment periods.
 The aggregate limit is $17,000.

-Please Note: The Texas Legislature has voted to discontinue the Texas B-On-Time program for new recipients for the 2017-18 academic year.
+Please Note: The Texas Legislature has voted to discontinue the Texas B-On-Time program for new recipients.
 The program will be phased out but will continue to be available for students who are eligible for renewal; however, the allocation is announced annually.
 Funding may not be available to award all students who meet the renewal criteria.

 The Texas B-On-Time Loan program provides eligible Texas students no-interest loans to attend colleges and universities in Texas.
 You must complete the Free Application for Federal Student Aid and complete the Recommended high school curriculum to be considered for limited available funding.
 The maximum amount of the loan is determined by the Texas Higher Education Coordinating Board each year and an allocation is assigned to Baylor.
 The Student Financial Aid Office will determine if you are eligible.
 If this loan is offered to you, the Student Financial Aid Office will instruct you to complete an application and promissory note online.